r-eifler/IPEXCO-frontend/README.md

 **Register all required services**

-How to obtain and run the docker images of the services is the [README](https://github.com/r-eifler/IPEXCO-backend) of the back-end repository.
+How to obtain and run the docker images of the services is described in the [README](https://github.com/r-eifler/IPEXCO-backend) of the back-end repository.

 1. Add a classical PDDL planner (e.g. [FD Planning Service](https://github.com/r-eifler/planner-service)) as a service.
 As type select `PLANNER` as